Shanghai, China and Kuala Lumpur, Malaysia

 It was no secret that Chinese trains were prone to derailment and collisions.
 In other words, as fake and low-quality as anything made in China!
 When I told them, my girlfies got their panties in a knot.
 Until we got to Shanghai Hongqiao Railway Station.

 The station was a sweeping terminal like an airport, which eased the girls’ anxiety about train travel.
-It had all the familiarity of modern terminals, save for the digital train schedule in Chinese characters.
-Not even pinyin.
+It had all the familiarity of modern terminals, save for the digital train schedule in Chinese characters, not even in pinyin.
 It rendered non-Chinese readers illiterate and lost.
 At least the ticket clerk spoke English.
 We bought round-trip tickets to Hangzhou, a scenic city 177 kilometers south of Shanghai.

 I went the same way a decade ago, before the era of high-speed trains.
 The train that chugged along for two hours had been updated to a CRH (China Railway High-speed) train that wheezed to Hangzhou in just 45 minutes.
 I had to hand it to the Chinese government for putting up such state-of-the-art infrastructure and modern efficiency, despite commie-style corruption.